adil275/NeuroAssist-An-Open-Source-Tool-for-Automatic-Event-Detection-in-Scalp-EEG/README.md

 1. **When prompted, enter the name of the EEG file you wish to make predictions on.
 The code will produce a single EEG plot with labels (in the form of rectangles) and predictions (in the form of shading)**

-**Note: Use random seed of 444 for reproducing more similar results**
+**Note: Use random seed of 444 for reproducing more similar results** **Please ensure a GPU enabled machine for faster inference and training times.**
 **The following is a table of file descriptions:**